24004969/Monitoring-distance-value-in-Thing-speak-cloud-using-ultrasonic-sensor-and-ESP32-controller-/README.md

 reg no:24004969

-# Uploading the distance value in the  Thingspeak cloud using an IOT controller
+# Experiment 6: Uploading the distance value in the  Thingspeak cloud using an IOT controller